Read Genesis 15:1-21 at Bible Gateway.

 The promise reaffirmed by covenant

-It is that the blood of the covenant may be avenged in the blood of the covenant breaker, that makes the blood covenant of the ancient world binding and unbreakable.
-This is why God cutting a blood covenant with Abram gave him the surety that he was asking for in Gen 15:8.
+It is that the blood of the covenant may be avenged in the blood of the covenant breaker, that makes the blood covenant of the ancient world binding.
+This is why God cutting a blood covenant with Abram gave him the surety for which he was asking.

 Ancient Hebrew Research Center – Dr. Jeff Benner